zcox/jetray/README.md

+# This project has moved

+This project has been rewritten and moved to [https://github.com/pongr/jetray](https://github.com/pongr/jetray).

 # Overview

 Can your mail server handle 1000 incoming emails/min?
 To truly know the answer, you need to throw 1000 emails/min at your mail server.
 Jetray can help you do that.